jlyheden/torganizer/README.md

 # torganizer

-A stupid simple media manager with the purpose of automating a standardized media library layout out of unstructured media files.
+A stupid simple media manager with the purpose of automatically maintain a standardized media library layout out of unstructured media files.
 Written in Python and probably only works in version 2.7

 ## Getting started